aarron-lee/SimpleDeckyTDP/README.md

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH

+ChimeraOS and Bazzite Deck Edition should already have ryzenadj installed.

+However, Bazzite may require you to configure `iomem=relaxed` as an additional kernel parameter.

 To check this, you can run `which ryzenadj` in a terminal/console, which should print out a path to a ryzenadj binary.

 e.g.